paradisebunny/daffodil/gameplay.md

 Roll d20 over or equal a difficulty class of 12 for a regular check.
 15 for hard, 9 for easy.
 Checks should only be rolled when the consequences are meaningful.
 Default to narrating player actions.
 ## Encumberance
 Each character has 10 or their STR value gear slots.
 Items smaller than an apple do not take up a gear slot.
 Coins and gems stack up to 100 in one slot.
 Other similar items stack up to a reasonable quantity (usually 10).
 Items that require two hands to hold require two gear slots.
-## The Usage Die
-Items that are only available in limited quantities such as arrows, torches or rations utilize a _Usage die_ (ud) to represent their depletion.
-When a resource is used, roll the associated usage die.
-On a 1 or 2 you move down to the next smallest die for the next roll.
-If you roll a 1 or 2 on the smallest die (d4) the resource is depleted.

-For reference, the average number of uses per Ud is as follows:

-ud20: 30 - ud12: 20 - ud10: 14 - ud8: 9 ud6: 5 - ud4: 2.